Our casual Ferla baby alpaca blend suit

 Yes, yes, you can see a small slit in the middle of the photo!

-Side tightening tabs for optimal fit
+Side tightening tabs for optimum adjustment

-The horn buttons, also on the pants!
+Horn buttons, also on the pants!

 My favorite finish: the three-button closure